Hawkins-Hartness House

 Hawkins-Hartness House, also known as the Lieutenant Governor's Mansion, is a historic Eastlake style house in Raleigh, North Carolina.
-Built circa 1880, the former private residence now houses the office of the Lieutenant Governor of North Carolina.
+Built circa 1880, the former private residence has served as the office of the Lieutenant Governor of North Carolina since 1988.
 It is located within the Blount Street Historic District.
+The house was listed on the National Register of Historic Places in 1972.

 History

 The original house on the property was owned by Mary W. Bryan.
 The house was later torn down to build the current house.
 The Hawkins-Hartness House was built around 1880 for Dr. Alexander B. Hawkins and his wife.
 It is a 21/2-story, Eastlake-style brick dwelling with a four-story tower and numerous two-story projections.
 It features a one-story hip-roof Eastlake movement style front porch.
 In 1922, Mrs. Hawkins had a second house, the Bailey-Bunn House, built in the side yard for her niece, Martha Hawkins Bailey.
 The house was sold to Sadie L. Erwin, the wife of philanthropist and manufacturer William A. Erwin, in 1922.
 They never lived in the home and sold it in May 1928 to Annie Sloan Hartness, the wife of North Carolina Secretary of State James A. Hartness.

 It was listed on the National Register of Historic Places in 1972.